 As a result, monoblock amps are heavier, larger, and more costly.

-On the other hand, the stereo amplifiers or 4-channel amplifiers features additional channels for enhancing weak input stereo amp signal paths to a higher voltage signal.
+On the other hand, stereo amplifiers or 4-channel amplifiers feature additional channels for enhancing weak input stereo amp signal paths to a higher voltage signal.
 This causes the speaker’s voice coils to move and produce sound.

 How To Power 4 Channel Amps And Monoblock Amps?